Network Performance Metrics¶

 HADTWO-1745: QDS now supports running Hadoop2 clusters on Java8.
 Via Support

-HADTWO-1903: For a pure spot node cluster, if the master node goes down due to a spot loss event, the entire cluster is terminated immediately.
+HADTWO-1903: For a pure spot node cluster, if the coordinator node goes down due to a spot loss event, the entire cluster is terminated immediately.

 - HADTWO-1797: When using custom DNS servers, applications can sometimes get stuck or killed due to timeout in case of DNS bottlenecks.
 This fix prevents that by removing the reverse DNS lookup.